thom/aws-cloud-security/README.md

   server security group
 - Disable SSH password login on the application server instance

-#### 2. Neither instance should have had access to the secret recipes bucket; in the instance that API credentials were compromised. how could access to sensitive data have been prevented ?
+#### 2. Neither instance should have had access to the secret recipes bucket; in the instance that API credentials were compromised. how could access to sensitive data have been prevented?
 - Enforce default encryption through S3 bucket policy
 - Restrict access to only specific IAM roles, i.e. using a new role specifically for accessing the S3 bucket (least privilege access)